Merck Manual

 Insertion of the IUD

 Clinicians do not need to do a Papanicolaou (Pap) test or human papillomavirus (HPV) test before they insert an IUD, unless the patient is due for cervical cancer screening.
-Testing for sexually transmitted infections Overview of Sexually Transmitted Infections Sexually transmitted infection (STI) refers to infection with a pathogen that is transmitted through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with... read more (STIs)—gonorrhea and chlamydial infection—should be done just before the IUD is inserted.
+Testing for sexually transmitted infections (STIs)—gonorrhea and chlamydia—prior to IUD insertion should be based on "risk-based" screening (age ≤ 25 years, multiple sexual partners, inconsistent condom use, and/or history of a STI) (5).
 However, clinicians do not need to wait for results of STI testing before they insert an IUD.
 If results are positive, patients should be treated with appropriate antibiotics; the IUD is left in place.
 If purulent cervical discharge is observed just before planned IUD insertion, the IUD is not inserted and STI testing is done; the infection, if present, is then treated, and the IUD is inserted after treatment of the infection is complete.

-The package insert for the IUD should be reviewed before insertion.
+The package insert for the IUD should be read before insertion to review the insertion technique.
 When IUDs are inserted, sterile technique is used as much as possible.
 Bimanual examination should be done to determine the position of the uterus and a tenaculum should be placed on the anterior lip of the cervix to stabilize the uterus, straighten the uterine axis, and help ensure correct placement of the IUD.
 A uterine sound device may be used to measure the length of the uterine cavity before IUD insertion.
-Before insertion, a paracervical block may be used to decrease pain during insertion (1 Insertion references In the US, 12% of women who use contraception use intrauterine devices (IUDs); IUDs are popular because of their advantages as a contraceptive method: IUDs are highly effective.
-IUDs have minimal... read more ).
+Before insertion, a paracervical block may be used to decrease pain during insertion (6).

 An IUD may be inserted at any time during the menstrual cycle if a woman has not had unprotected intercourse during the past month.